-This scroll is divided into three sections—the top register contains small figures of a thunder god, a Buddhist priest, a fox, and a pagoda, and the bottom register depicts two Chinese lion-dogs facing each other.
-The central section features the large, bearded figure of the Indian sage Vimalakirti, called Yuima in Japanese, a Buddhist layman who lived in India in the sixth century B.C.
-Having reached the height of spiritual understanding but choosing to remain a layman, he was renowned for his superior insight and wisdom.
+This scroll is divided into three sections.
+The top register contains small figures of a thunder god, a Buddhist priest, a fox, and a pagoda, and the bottom register depicts two Chinese lion-dogs facing each other.
+The central section features the large, bearded figure of the sixth-century B.C.
+Indian sage Vimalakirti, called Yuima in Japanese, a Buddhist layman who was renowned for his superior insight and wisdom.
 The male figure directly below Yuima, dressed in court robes, is Fujiwara no Kamatari (A.D.
 614–669), a famous Japanese statesman and founder of the aristocratic Fujiwara clan.
-Flanking Kamatari are his two sons, one a Buddhist priest, seated on the right dressed in monk’s robes, and the other a government official, dressed in court robes like his father.
-Kamatari served as minister to three empresses and emperors during the Asuka period (538–710).
-This work, painted seven centuries after Kamatari’s death, was used in a Yuima-e (Assembly for Vimalakirti), a memorial service held annually for Kamatari at the Tônomine temple in Nara, which was built in 678 by Kamatari’s eldest son, Jo-e.
+Flanking Kamatari are his two sons, the Buddhist priest Jōe, dressed in monk’s robes, and Fuhito, a government official dressed in courtier garb.
+While portraits of Kamatari and his sons are not rare, the pairing of the triad with Yuima is unusual and may reference Kamatari’s devotion to the Buddhist sage.
+In 656, Kamatari was cured of a grave illness after a Korean Buddhist nun recited the Vimalakirti Sutra, in which the Buddhist layman famously debates with Manjushri, the bodhisattva of wisdom.
+Thereafter, Kamatari’s descendants believed the sutra offered special protection to the Fujiwara family.
+In 706, Fuhito instituted the Yuima-e (Yuima Assembly), an annual lecture and debate ritual held at the Kōfukuji temple in Nara, the Fujiwara family temple, in memory of his father.

 Nakamura Gakuryo, Japan, by 1964.